Khanh D. Pham: Early life and education

 Pham was born in Saigon, Vietnam, to Pham Viet Son and Bang Kim Linh.
-His grandfathers were Pham Van Son (the historian, war journalist, and military officer) and Bang Ba Lan (the poet, photographer, literature teacher, journalist, and artist).
-His parents who were Majors in the Republic of Vietnam, served in the U.S.-backed South Vietnam government during the Vietnam War and became prisoners of war from 1975 to 1982.
-Under the joint U.S.-Vietnam Humanitarian Resettlement Program and Orderly Departure Program Category of Humanitarian Operations, he and his family came to the U.S. in the early 1990s.
-At the time, he was a second-year college student in electrical and electronics engineering of at the Ho Chi Minh University of Technology and Education in Ho Chi Minh City, Vietnam.
-He attended Lincoln High School in Lincoln, Nebraska, graduating three years after arriving in U.S. While at Lincoln High School, he attended the Southeast Community College-Lincoln campus, where he earned a degree of Associate of Applied Science with the highest distinction in electronic systems technology.
+His grandfathers were Pham Van Son, a historian, war journalist, and military officer, and Bang Ba Lan, a poet, photographer, literature teacher, journalist, and artist.
+His parents, both Majors in the Republic of Vietnam, served in the U.S.-backed South Vietnam government during the Vietnam War and were prisoners of war from 1975 to 1982.
+Through the joint U.S.-Vietnam Humanitarian Resettlement Program and Orderly Departure Program Category of Humanitarian Operations, he and his family moved to the U.S. in the early 1990s.
+At that time, he was a second-year college student in electrical and electronics engineering at the Ho Chi Minh University of Technology and Education in Ho Chi Minh City, Vietnam.
+After arriving in the U.S., he attended Lincoln High School in Lincoln, Nebraska, graduated three years later.
+While at Lincoln High School, he also studied the Southeast Community College-Lincoln campus, where he earned a degree of Associate of Applied Science with the highest distinction in electronic systems technology.

-In the late 1990s, Pham went on to earn Bachelor (magna cum laude) and Master of Science degrees in electrical engineering from University of Nebraska–Lincoln, and in 2004 he received a Doctor of Philosophy in electrical engineering from University of Notre Dame under the support of the four-year Arthur Schmidt Presidential Fellowship - making contributions to fundamental understanding of performance uncertainty quantification and management in stochastic dynamical systems.
+In the late 1990s, Pham earned both his Bachelor of Science (magna cum laude) and Master of Science degrees in electrical engineering from University of Nebraska–Lincoln.
+In 2004 he completed his Doctor of Philosophy in electrical engineering at the University of Notre Dame, supported by the four-year Arthur Schmidt Presidential Fellowship.
+His research contributed to a better understanding of performance uncertainty quantification and management in stochastic dynamical systems.